Creating a New Kind of Doctor

 About

-Fenno received his bachelor’s degree in neurobiology from Harvard University and a Ph.D. in neuroscience and M.D. from Stanford University School of Medicine.
-He completed the Adult Psychiatry Residency at Stanford Hospital and clinics, and he is board-certified in adult psychiatry by the American Board of Psychiatry and Neurology.
-Additionally, he completed postdoctoral training in bioengineering at Stanford University.
+Dr. Fenno earned a bachelor’s degree in neurobiology from Harvard University and both his M.D. and Ph.D. in neuroscience from Stanford University School of Medicine, followed by residency training in adult psychiatry and postdoctoral training in bioengineering at Stanford.